upadhyedarshan331-lab/Hospital-Management-System/README.md

 This project is a simple Hospital Management System developed using MySQL.
 It is used to store and manage hospital data such as patient details, doctor information, appointments, and billing records.

-The system is based on a relational database structure with tables like patients, doctors, appointments, and billing.
-It helps in organizing data efficiently and performing operations like adding new records, updating details, and retrieving information using SQL queries.]
+The system is based on a relational database structure with tables like patients, doctors.
+It helps in organizing data efficiently and performing operations like adding new records, updating details, and retrieving information using SQL queries.

 This database contains 7 tables: